Pandademic/tsdm/README.md

 - `sync` <- sync the dotfiles to the correct locations.
 Accepts: nothing
 ## Installation
 You have 3 choices:
-- Build it yourself.We use[task](https://taskfile.dev/), instead of make
+- Build it yourself.We use [task](https://taskfile.dev/), instead of make.
+Just run `task` to see all avilable tasks.

 - Download a prebuild binary from github releases.